Quansight-Labs/jupyter-accessibility-workshops/docs/alt-text-guide.md

 Here are some simple alt text guidelines to start with:

 - Avoid starting with "an image of" or similar phrases.
-There is already information there that tells people it is an image.
+That is already represented by proper HTML.
-- Do use descriptions of an image type if it supports the content.
-For example, writing an image is a "screen shot" informs that the image is within an interface.
-"Illustration" or "animation" can be used similarly.
+- - Do use descriptions of an image type if it is necessary to understanding the content.
+For example, if an animated gif is showing a sequence of events not listed elsewhere, it makes sense to describe it as an animation before describing each step.
 - Check your spelling.
 You can always write alt text somewhere with spellcheck and transfer it to your main workspace.
 - Write with [plain language](https://www.plainlanguage.gov/guidelines/)
 - Acronyms are the only things that need all-caps.